 The following keys are associated with the Digital Inputs.
-Note: In each of the following Keys replace the '#' with the appropriate channel number 1-8.
+Note: In each of the following Keys replace the '#' with the appropriate channel number 1-4 (Model 412), 1-8 (Model 410) or 1-12 (Model 414).

 IO/Inputs/Log

 If the IO/Log key is set to "enabled" a record of input changes is generated.
 This key can be optionally used to specifically disable logging in general for the Digital Inputs as a group.
 By default it is enabled.